-The Claims Administrator's Medical Policy Committee develops medical policies that determine whether new or existing medical Treatment should be Covered Services.
-The Medical Policy Committee is made up of independent community Physicians who represent a variety of medical specialties.
-The Medical Policy Committee's goal is to find the right balance between making improved Treatments available and guarding against unsafe or unproven approaches.
-The Medical Policy Committee carefully examines the scientific evidence and outcomes for each Treatment being considered.
-From time-to-time new medical policies may be created or existing medical policies may change.
-Covered Services will be determined in accordance with the Claims Administrator's policies in effect at the time Treatment is rendered.
-Prior Authorization may also be required.
-The Claims Administrator's medical policies can be found at the member website and are hereby incorporated by reference.
+The Claims Administrator applies medical policies in order to determine benefits consistently for members.
+Internally developed policies are subject to approval by the Claims Administrator's Medical Policy Committee, which is made up of independent community Physicians who represent a variety of medical specialties.
+The remaining policies are approved by other external specialists.
+For all policies, the Claims Administrator's goal is to find the right balance between making improved Treatments available and guarding against unsafe or unproven approaches.
+From time-to-time, new medical policies may be created or existing medical policies may change.
+Covered benefits will be determined in accordance with the Claims Administrator's policies in effect at the time Treatment is rendered or, if applicable, Prior Authorization may also be required.
+Internally developed medical policies can be found at the member website.
+All medical policies are available upon request.